 52 Big Ideas for Bristol

-52 Big Ideas for Bristol is a collection of quirky ideas to make the city more sustainable, designed to spark imagination and influence positive change.
+52 Big Ideas for Bristol is a collection of quirky ideas to make the city more sustainable.
+They are designed to spark your imagination and influence positive change.

-Inspired by Bristol’s year as Green Capital of Europe in 2015 and the events we held at our own offices throughout the year, the ideas are ways to reduce pollution, congestion and wasted energy by offering greener alternatives, as well as smaller, fun ideas to bring communities together.
+Inspired by Bristol’s year as Green Capital of Europe in 2015 , the ideas are ways to reduce pollution, congestion and wasted energy by offering greener alternatives, as well as smaller, fun ideas to bring communities together.

 Introducing water features to Bath would be economically beneficial, attracting more visitors by making it an even enjoyable place to visit.
-It would also good for the people who live, work and spend time in the city – as it has been shown that even small interventions of water in our urban environment can make a significant impact on our health and quality of life.
+It would also be good for our wellbeing; it’s proven that introducing water to our urban environment makes a significant impact on our health and quality of life.

-The water features could, and should, take many different forms – some calming and soothing while others could be invigorating and exciting.
-It would create an aquatic soundtrack to the streets… from gushing, fizzing, splashing and thundering to gurgling, tinkling, lapping, rippling…
+The water features could take many different forms.
+Some would be calming, while others would be exciting.
+It would create an aquatic soundtrack to our streets, from gushing and fizzing to gurgling and tinkling.

 Contact: Rob Delius

-- connect more people to employers offering work placements, training, jobs and apprenticeship opportunities
+- connect more people to employers through work placements, training, jobs and apprenticeships

 - increase local awareness of careers in the construction and built environment sector

-It was set up as a ‘call to action’ to engage local stakeholders to work together to create practical solutions to overcome the skills shortages and skills gaps facing the local construction and built environment sector.
+Building Plymouth was set up as a ‘call to action’ to overcome the skills shortages facing the local construction and built environment sector.

 Thanks to the investment by 25 project sponsors, Plymouth City Council has been able to invest in a dedicated Skills Co-ordinator to drive forward the ambitious plans for Building Plymouth.